Creating a Project with ML Runtimes Variants

 Templates - Template projects contain example code that can help you get started with Cloudera Machine Learning.
 They are available in R, Python, PySpark, and Scala.
 Using a template project is not required, but it helps you start using Cloudera Machine Learning right away.

 Local - If you have an existing project on your local disk, use this option to upload compressed files or folders to Cloudera Machine Learning.

 Git - If you already use Git for version control and collaboration, you can continue to do so with Cloudera Machine Learning.
 Specifying a Git URL will clone the project into Cloudera Machine Learning.
-If you use a Git SSH URL, your personal private SSH key will be used to clone the repository.
-This is the recommended approach.
-However, you must add the public SSH key from your personal Cloudera Machine Learning account to the remote Git hosting service before you can clone the project.
+To use a password-protected Git repository, see Creating a project from a password-protected Git repo.

 - If you would like to configure which Runtimes are available for this particular project,